Krishnavamsit14/IIT-Dharwad-Student-Portal-Demo-main/README.md

 5. **Database Configuration:**
    - Click on the Admin button for MySQL in the XAMPP Control Panel.
-   - In the phpMyAdmin webpage, click on "Import" and choose the `studentportal.sql` file from the cloned folder.
+   - In the phpMyAdmin webpage, click "Import" and choose the `studentportal.sql` file from the cloned folder.
    - The database setup is now complete.

 6. **Access the Website:**